Supporting Evidence 2

 Simple non-replicating DNA-like molecules and chains of amino acids to form protein can spontaneously appear

 The presence of amino acids in an experiment is certainly one thing.
-But to have the amino acids come together to form life is a different story.
-Having amino acids is not enough to state emphatically that life exists, or will arise somewhere, in the Universe.
+But having the amino acids come together to form life is a different story.
+The presence of amino acids is not enough to state emphatically that life exists, or will arise somewhere, in the Universe.
 Something else has to direct these building blocks of life towards the formation of a living thing.
 On Earth, this mysterious organiser of the living world is called DNA.
-In that case, can the constituents of DNA such as adenine and guanine be produced spontaneously in the experiment?

 Since the days of Miller's famous experiments, a number of scientists have spent more time with the experiment and added a few more "natural" substances.
 What the scientists have discovered is that molecules as complex as adenine, guanine, cytosine, ribose, deoxyribose and glucose can be produced using polyphosphates as catalysts.

-In yet another interesting experiment, researchers from the Center for Chemical Evolution at the Georgia Institute of Technology have discovered a chemical reaction that can occur naturally to help produce the earliest RNA-like molecules.
+In yet another interesting experiment, researchers at the Center for Chemical Evolution at the Georgia Institute of Technology have discovered a chemical reaction that can occur naturally to help produce the earliest RNA-like molecules.

 "It is amazing that these nucleosides and bases actually assemble on their own, as life today requires complex enzymes to bring together RNA building blocks and to spatially order them prior to polymerization," said Brian Cafferty, a graduate student at Georgia Tech and co-author of the study.